Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Encryption with Copy-Protected Secret Keys

 {\bf Hardcoded: $\mathsf{OPMem}, cpk, K_2, r, m$} \begin{enumerate}[label=\arabic*.] \item Run $\mathsf{OPMem}(id, u_1, \dots, u_{\cosettcount}, r)$.
 If it outputs $0$, output $\perp$ and terminate. \item Output $\mathsf{IBE.Enc}(cpk, id, m; F_2(K_2, id))$. \end{enumerate} \end{mdframed} \item Output $(\mathsf{OPCt}, r)$. \end{enumerate}

-\paragraph{$\underline{\mathsf{PKE.Dec}(\regi{key}, ct)}$} \begin{enumerate} \item Parse $((R_i)_{i \in [\cosettcount]}, ck, id) = \regi{key}$ and $(\mathsf{OPCt}, r) = ct$. \item For indices $i \in [\cosettcount]$ such that $(r)_i = 1$, apply $H^{\otimes \kappa(L(\lambda) + \lambda)}$ to $R_i$. \item Run the program $\mathsf{OPCt}$ coherently on $id$ and $(R_i)_{i \in [\cosettcount]}$. \item Measure the output register and denote the outcome by $cct$. \item Output $\mathsf{IBE.Dec}(ck, cct)$. \end{enumerate}
+\paragraph{$\underline{\mathsf{PKE.Dec}(\regi{key}, ct)}$} \begin{enumerate} \item Parse $((\reg_i)_{i \in [\cosettcount]}, ck, id) = \regi{key}$ and $(\mathsf{OPCt}, r) = ct$. \item For indices $i \in [\cosettcount]$ such that $(r)_i = 1$, apply $H^{\otimes \kappa(L(\lambda) + \lambda)}$ to $\reg_i$. \item Run the program $\mathsf{OPCt}$ coherently on $id$ and $(\reg_i)_{i \in [\cosettcount]}$. \item Measure the output register and denote the outcome by $cct$. \item Output $\mathsf{IBE.Dec}(ck, cct)$. \end{enumerate}

 Correctness with probability $1$ follows in a straightforward manner from the correctness of the underlying schemes.
-We claim that the construction is also secure. \begin{theorem} $\mathsf{PKE}$ satisfies strong $\gamma$-anti-piracy for any inverse polynomial $\gamma$. \end{theorem} When we instantiate the assumed building blocks with known constructions, we get the following corollary. \begin{corollary} Assuming subexponentially secure $i\mathcal{O}$, one-way functions and LWE, there exists a public-key encryption scheme that satisfies anti-piracy security against unbounded collusion. \end{corollary} \begin{proof} $\mathsf{IBE}$ can be constructed based on $\io$ and one-way functions (\cref{thm:subexpibe}). $F_1$ and $F_2$ can be constructed based on one-way functions (\cref{thm:puncprfexists}). $\mathsf{CCObf}$ can be constructed based on $\io$ and LWE (\cref{thm:ccobf}). \end{proof}
+We claim that the construction is also secure. \begin{theorem} $\mathsf{PKE}$ satisfies strong $\gamma$-anti-piracy for any inverse polynomial $\gamma$. \end{theorem} When we instantiate the assumed building blocks with known constructions, we get the following corollary. \begin{corollary} Assuming subexponentially secure $i\mathcal{O}$ and subexponentially secure LWE, there exists a public-key encryption scheme that satisfies anti-piracy security against unbounded collusion. \end{corollary} \begin{proof} $\mathsf{IBE}$ can be constructed based on $\io$ and one-way functions (\cref{thm:subexpibe}). $F_1$ and $F_2$ can be constructed based on one-way functions (\cref{thm:puncprfexists}). which in turn can be obtained from LWE. $\mathsf{CCObf}$ can be constructed based on $\io$ and LWE (\cref{thm:ccobf}). \end{proof}